End-to-end journey digital transformation

 Process and roles

-We split the team into two cross-functional work streams, responsible for different moments in the journey.
+We split the team into three cross-functional work streams, responsible for different moments in the journey.
 Each work stream had a design lead and a designer.
 My role on the team as the design journey lead was to oversee both work streams, and ensure the quality of the work, coach and mentor the leads and designers on the team, and ensure alignment and design consistency across the work streams, and with other digital project teams.

 We followed an agile development process.
 We used staggered sprinting, so that design was working one sprint ahead of development.
 This allowed us to stay iterative without getting too far ahead of development, while still giving us time to flush out our design approach and user test.